b1lly/gob/README.md

     gob $GOPATH/src/to/myApp.go
     (e.g. gob $GOPATH/src/github.com/b1lly/gob/test/test.go)

-This would build and run the `$GOPATH/src/*` for any change and rebuild/run when a modification event is received.
+This would build and run the program and listen to `$GOPATH/src/*` for any change.
+It then rebuilds and runs the program if a modification event is received.